Grief is agony.

 is no shame in that.

-If you do feel this way, try not to feel guilty:
+If you do feel this way, try not to feel guilty.

-rather, focus on all the care you gave your cat and remember that your cat
+Instead, focus on all the care you gave your cat and remember that your cat

 would never reproach you for carrying on with your life after he or she is